catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    https://www.dragonflybsd.org/docs/handbook/Installation/#index3h1
    ```

-8) After installation, check that the /etc/fstab file looks something like this. (drive ID will be different matching dmesg).
+8) After installation, check that the /etc/fstab file looks something like this.
+The drive ID will be different matching dmesg.

    ```
    serno/210602802831.s5a		/boot	ufs	rw	1	1